ivanseibel/markdown-chat/back/markdownchat/README.md

 ### Configurations

-For security reasons I'm using .env files to save secret key during programming time and the library that provides access to environment variables is `decouple`.
-You can rename file `.env.template` to `.env` and then put your security key inside.
+For security reasons I'm using .env files to the save secret key during programming time and the library that provides access to environment variables is `python-decouple`.
+You can rename file `.env.template` to `.env` and then put your security key inside and your Django app will be able to read it.